michau-jakubek/vulkan/README.md

 <h3>About:</h3>
 <p align="justify">
 Vulkan is excellent and awesome.
 Although it is terribly huge, I'm fascinated by it and I want to learn it every day, deeper and depper.
 I recognize there is a lot of similar 'frameworks' on the Internet but I wanted to have my own.
 This is actually VTF.
 The main idea when writing the code was to get the fastest result with as little code as possible.
 The project was written absolutely in C ++ in the C++17 standard with lots of language templates and features.
 As you study the code, you will find some interesting solutions, I think.
-For example, the VertexInput class tries to wrap everything up for creating an interface for shaders with automatic conversions from STS's vectors.
+For example, the VertexInput class tries to wrap everything up for creating an interface for shaders with automatic conversions from STL's vectors.
 In turn, the PipelineLayout class deals with the improvement of the creation of a wide range of descriptor sets and pipelines themselves.
 Other methods or routines generalize to a greater or lesser extent the Vulkan API.<br>I hope one will find the following sources useful not only for fun but also for getting to know Vulkan better.</p>
 <h3>Prerequisites:</h3>
 <ul>
   <li>Vulkan SDK</li>